-Rather, you are only able to make bookings through the back-end or via the API if you are using it.
+Rather, you are only able to make bookings through the back-end, or via the Checkfront API (Enterprise plans only).

 Also, you can choose to Restrict Staff/Partner Bookings by Category.
 If checked, you can then select the categories that are available for booking when configuring Staff accounts.